Defence West: Defence Ready Initiative 2024/25

 How to apply

-Before applying, applicants must read and understand these guidelines
+Before applying, applicants must read and understand the guidelines found at the bottom of this page.

 Assessment process